johnpeart/dept-of-bad-ideas/_host-notes/04-unsaleable-policy-division.md

 1. actually deliverable and preferably grounded in some evidence (if you can find any!), and
 2. something people would never vote for in a million years

-## Explain how the first round works
+## Explain how the second round works

 Introduce the *Unsaleable Policy Division* and explain what the guest has to do.
 Say something like:

 > “For our second round you’ll be taking up a role in our *Unsaleable Policy Division*.
-The job of this unit is to come up with solutions that might actually work that people would never vote for in a million years.
+The job of this unit is to come up with solutions that might actually work but that people would never vote for in a million years.
 >
 > “You’ve been given a policy problem in advance of us recording today’s episode and you were asked to prepare a 5 minute presentation about how you would solve that problem.”